dimasalt/feedcalculator/README.md

 Free feed calculator for raising baby calves and finishing cattle up to 1000 lbs weight.

+git st

 This software is working prototype and is currently in active development.
+An online working website coming soon...
 Eventually more cattle types will be added as well as calculations for other farm animals.